International Association of Sufism

 International Association of Sufism (IAS) is a California nonprofit organization headquartered in Marin County.
-It is a United Nations' NGO/DPI and the first organization established to organize an inclusive forum that opens a line of communication among Sufis all around the world.
+It is a United Nations' NGO/DGC and the first organization established to organize an inclusive forum that opens a line of communication among Sufis all around the world.
 IAS launched a global intra-faith movement among Sufis and Sufi Schools.

 IAS has played an important role in inter-faith dialogue and cooperation, both in California and internationally.
-Through the support and efforts of many Sufis and Sufi Schools, IAS has successfully expanded its founding goals to also include and organize programs and projects with a focus on global peace and nonviolence, education, human rights advocacy, promoting women's rights and leadership, ending world Hungerworld, and supporting freedom of religion, among others.
-IAS has received the status of Non Governmental Organization from the Department of Public Information of the United Nations (DPI/NGO).
+Through the support and efforts of many Sufis and Sufi Schools, IAS has successfully expanded its founding goals to also include and organize programs and projects with a focus on global peace and nonviolence, education, human rights advocacy, promoting women's rights and leadership, supporting efforts to end world Hunger, and supporting freedom of religion, among others.
+IAS has received the status of Non Governmental Organization from the Department of Global Communication of the United Nations (DGC/NGO).
 IAS has supported and contributed to the work of Amnesty International, UNICEF, and received recognition from UNESCO for its global peace effort in 2000.